jeff024/msa-project1-AI-Advanced-Analytics/README.md

 5. Preprocess the data again for the usage of Nerual Network
 6. Constructing Nerual Network and fitting the model
 7. Evaluate this model against test set
-8. Put all the test result in a bar graph for comparision performance
+8. Put all the test result in a bar chart for comparising performance

 ### Result